 - You will need to complete the required Deering Estate volunteer paperwork.
 Each participant will receive certified volunteer hours from the Deering Estate.

-- Bring your own water shoes and gloves to pick up trash on the island.
+- Bring your own water shoes (no crocs or flip flops!!!) and gloves to pick up trash on the island.
 Please bring large trash bags.

 - If you want to snorkel, bring your own mask, snorkel, and fins.
 It is suggested you wear a long sleeve swim shirt.